Skip to Content

 You need to be careful when you choose the breeder that will provide you with a new family member.

-Trustworthy breeders are always open for questions and will gladly show you the dog’s parents and pictures of how puppies from previous litters developed.
+Trustworthy breeders are always open to questions and will gladly show you the dog’s parents and pictures of how puppies from previous litters developed.

 Besides genetics, another thing that can affect the size of the dog is nutrition.
-It’s not just the amount of food the dog takes, but its qualitative values too.
+It’s not just the amount of food, but its qualitative values too.

 Low-quality food that lacks sufficient proteins, vitamins, and minerals will negatively affect the dog’s development.